quartzbio/quartzbio-python/docs-source/source/vaults_and_objects.md

 Users can upload files to any vault to which they have write-level access.
 File names are `case-insensitive`.
 Uploading a file with a duplicate name (or the same name as a folder) will cause the new file's name to be auto-incremented (i.e. file, file-1, file-2, ...).

-**There is no maximum upload size limit**.
+**The maximum file upload size is 100 GB**.
 Users are recommended to gzip their files before uploading if they are large.